BenNoumaBadreddine/mlflow-template/README.md

 ![img.png](images/docker_pycharm_interpreter_new_server.png)
 Select Docker image:
 ![img.png](images/docker_pycharm_select_docker_image.png)
-You python project will use the remote interpreter that is already defined based on the docker container.
+In that case, your python project will use the remote interpreter.
+The one that is already defined based on the docker container.